 After hearing my power cables in their respective systems, multiple clients start asking me questions about speaker cables.

-Well, after thinking about the first two questions and happily handing out some advice, I decided to address the third one and start making some of my own.
+Well, after thinking about the first two questions and happily handing out some advice, I decided to address the third one and start offering some of my own.

-All of my speaker cables are made with 4N Oxygen-Free Copper wrapped with a Teflon dielectric.
+All of my speaker cables are made with stranded 4N Oxygen-Free Copper wires wrapped with a Teflon dielectric.

-Despite their heavy gauges, the bodies are incredibly light and flexible, so they are very easy to maneuver.
+The twist makes the bodies incredibly flexible, so despite their large AWG, they are very easy to maneuver.

 I use 97% - 98% Copper Content plugs (industry average is 65%), and I have a variety of termination options to choose from.